-A Flaundala RE PE Science Computing HeartSmart NSPCC/ cw First Puberty Anti- Flourish RSE Statutory Guidance Curr.
+a specific state 1 1 1 1 1 - 1 1 1 RE PE Science Computing HeartSmart NSPCC/ CW First Puberty Anti- Thumbs Up RSE Statutory Guidance Curr.
 Curr.
 Curr.
 Curr.
 Curr.
-PANTS Drug Aid Ed. bullying Workshops Ed.
+PANTS Drug Aid Ed. bullying Education Ed.
 Ed.
-Workshops F ! the and we also the same for me Fami lies and people who care for me Pupils should know F1 F1 that families are important for children growing up , because they give love, security and stability. / F2 the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other / family members, the importance of spending time together and sharing each other's lives.
+Workshops Workshops Fami lies and people who care for me Pupils should know F1 that families are important for children growing up because they give love, security and stability.
+1 F2 the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other / family members, the importance of spending time together and sharing each other's lives.
 F3 that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those difference sand / know that other children's families are also characterised by love and care.
 F4 that stable, caring relationships, which may be of different types, are at the heart of happy families, / and are important for children's security as they grow up.
-F5 that marriage represents a formal and legally commitment of two people to each other which is / / intended to be lifelong.
-F6 how to recognise if family relationships are making them feel unsafe or unhappy, and how to seek help / / / or advice from others if needed. - -
+F5 that marriage represents a formal and legally , , commitment of two people to each other which is / / 50 intended to be lifelong.
+F6 how to recognise if family relationships are making , , , them feel unsafe or unhappy, and how to seek help / / / or advice from others if needed.